Design Case Study: Apple Inc.

 In 2005, Apple introduced the concept of the theatre within its stores.
 This dedicated space was designed to host product launches and educational events.
 The theatre provided a platform for Apple to showcase its latest innovations, turning product launches into events that engaged and excited customers.

-The Apple Store Redefined: The Era of the Flagship Stores
+Apple Store’s Retail Design: The Era of the Flagship Stores

 Iconic Architecture: Blending Aesthetics with Functionality